If you're planning a trip to the outback it's worth checking the road conditions that you can expect to encounter before you go.

 You can also jump directly to the Road Report Website which has a basic interactive map which you can drill down to see specific road condition reports in the areas you are planning to travel:

-For information about the roads around Perth and the southern areas, Mainroads WA has an interactive map with symbols you can click on the find out more specific local information which covers all of Western Australia.
+Mainroads WA has an interactive map built on Google Maps with symbols you can click on the find out more specific local information which covers all of Western Australia.